First Time Mum, Water Birth on the Maternity Led Unit

 Even though my labor progressed slowly, your support and breathing techniques kept me going.
 Eventually, after a long but very empowering journey, my baby boy arrived on May 4th, 2024, at 5:12 am.
 The experience was filled with magic and empowerment and I just want to thank you again for all your support throughout.

-First Time Mum, Csection at the Norfolk and Norwich Hospital
+First Time Mum, Csection at the James Paget Hospital

 Our beautiful little girl, Hallie, decided to make an early arrival 8:08 PM 10.06.2024, weighing 5 pounds 1 ounces!

-We had an elective C section booked due to health issues but my labour decided to start on its own which meant I had to go into hospital for an emergency esection.
+We had an elective C section booked due to health issues but my labour decided to start on its own which meant I had to go into hospital for an emergency csection.

 I want to thank you so much for everything as this wasn't my plan at all, and a lot of things went wrong in a short period of time as we lost babies heart rate.
 My heart rate shot up to 180 during surgery, and I found myself staring at the ceiling, focusing on steadying my breathing and calming down.